praF02/anevicon/CONTRIBUTING.md

 Since Anevicon is a free (in sense of freedom) kind of software, you are always welcome to contribute!
 Please look through our [code of conduct](https://github.com/Gymmasssorla/anevicon/blob/master/CODE_OF_CONDUCT.md) and the liberal [GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the product is distributed.

 ## Environment setup
-To setup your development environment for contribution, you only need to [install the Rust toolchain](https://www.rust-lang.org/tools/install) using one convenient command below:
+To setup your development environment for contribution, you need to [install the Rust toolchain](https://www.rust-lang.org/tools/install) using one convenient command below:

 ```bash
 # Setup all the rust programming language toolchain
 curl https://sh.rustup.rs -sSf | sh
 ```

+We use the [IntelliJ Rust](https://intellij-rust.github.io/) integrated development environment for comfortable development process.
+Just install it from the link above (or download [this plugin](https://plugins.jetbrains.com/plugin/8182-rust)) and open the cloned repository using it.

 ## Building and testing
 As it should be in correct projects, all the building and testing procedures are performed by [Travis CI](https://travis-ci.com/Gymmasssorla/anevicon).
 But, of course, you can do it by yourself using the following commands: